USCGC Sebago (WHEC-42): Vietnam War service

 Sebago's medical staff, including the cutter's doctor, Public Health Service LT Lewis J. Wyatt, conducted humanitarian missions in South Vietnam, treating over 400 villagers "for a variety of ills."
 The crew visited the village of Co Luy, 80 mi south of Da Nang, and built an 18-foot extension to a waterfront pier for the villagers.
 She also served as a supply ship for Coast Guard and Navy patrol boats serving in Vietnamese coastal waters.

 Return to peacetime duties

 On 18 and 19 December 1969, Sebago placed a damage-control party on board M/V Jody Re, brought the flooding under control, and stood by until a commercial tug arrived.
 On 20 December 1969, she stood by the grounded Danish M/V Helle 25 miles northeast of Cabo Falso until a commercial tug arrived.
 On 21 June 1970, while adjusting compasses, she grounded during a squall outside Norfolk, VA.

+Decommissioning

-DecommissioningSebago was decommissioned on 29 February 1972 at Pensacola.
+Sebago was decommissioned on 29 February 1972 at Pensacola.
 Her commanding officer at that time, CDR James G. Wilcox, also retired that day.
 The cutter was turned over to the U.S. Maritime Administration in April of that same year, and scrapped in 1974.